alphagov/forms/design/features/file-upload/README.md

 *Page title: “Question made by form creator - Success.
 Your file has been uploaded”*

-Once the user uploads a file and continues, they get on the ‘Check your uploaded file” page.
-The page shows a success notification: “Success - Your file has been uploaded” to reassure the users.
+Once the user uploads a file and continues, they get on the ‘Check your uploaded file’ page.
+The page shows a success notification: ‘Success - Your file has been uploaded’ to reassure the users.
 We keep the question text and hint text made by the form creator.
 We won’t show guidance or page heading on this page.

-Under a heading ‘Check your uploaded file” in a summary list component we list “your file” followed by the name and format of the uploaded file, with a link to ‘Remove”.
-If a user uses the ‘Remove’ link it takes them to a new page to “Remove your file”.
+Under a heading ‘Check your uploaded file’ in a summary list component we list ‘your file’ followed by the name and format of the uploaded file, with a link to ‘Remove’.
+If a user uses the ‘Remove’ link it takes them to a new page to ‘Remove your file’.

 This step helps the users to double-check the file they provided and to remove the file if it’s not the right one or if they have changed their mind.
-We needed to provide a way of removing the uploaded files especially if a file upload question is optional and the users want to have changed their mind and want to delete the file.
+We needed to provide a way of removing the uploaded files especially if a file upload question is optional and the users have changed their mind and want to delete the file.

 Under the summary list we say “You can remove this file if you need to upload a different one” to make it clearer that they can only provide one file.